 I’m sure you get the first one but just in case, it’s because I want to know that my surfaces are not just clean but also germ-free so any surfaces where food is prepared or eaten are wiped down with an anti-bacterial spray and a microfibre cloth.

 As for the toilets, that’s because my Mam always told me to use nothing else on my toilets other than Domestos, no own brands or cheaper alternatives and that’s always stuck.
 I could try something else which would be a little cheaper but every time I pick a different brand off the shelf in the shop, I hear her voice telling me off. 😉

 These homemade toilet fizzers are a good compromise though – they’re easy to make and I can pop one in the toilet whenever I need to in between putting bleach down the toilet.
 They literally just fizz up and give the toilet bowl a quick refresh which I really like.

 How to make Homemade Toilet Fizzers

 1/3 cup citric acid

-20-30 drops essential oils (I like coconut for this)
+20-30 drops essential oils (I like coconut, lemon or a mix of both for this)